Cara O. Frank

-During the winter it is natural to feel a little sleepier, slower and less motivated.
+During the winter, it is natural to feel a little sleepier, slower and less motivated.
 It’s the season of stillness and conservation.
 It’s a period of hibernation and our time to rest, slow down and revitalize our reserves.
-Winter is perfect time to reflect on our health, replenish our energy, conserve our strength and heal on a deeper level.
+Winter is the perfect time to reflect on our health, replenish our energy, conserve our strength and heal on a deeper level.

 From the Nei Jing*- The Inner Canon:

-Here are a few easy tips on how you can support and promote your own health this time of year:
+Here are a few easy tips on how you can support and promote your health this time of year:

 • Sleep.
-Early to bed, early to rise, makes a person healthy, wealthy and wise.
+Early to bed, early to rise, makes a person healthy, wealthy, and wise.
 Go to bed early and if possible, wake up after the sun appears in the morning.
-Extra sleep will also benefit you if feel as though you are coming down with something.
+Extra sleep will also benefit you if you feel as though you are coming down with something.
 If you do become ill, naps may help you recover faster.

 • “C” it.
 Load up on Vitamin C and other multivitamins.
 These can help support your health.

-• Avoid the consumption excessively cold foods such as ice cream and iced beverages.
+• Avoid the consumption of excessively cold foods such as ice cream and iced beverages.
 If possible, drink liquids at room temperature.
 Too many colds foods, especially during the colder months, can disrupt your digestion.

 • Take herbs that support immune function.
-Astragalus, Reishi and Shitake mushrooms are helpful.
+Astragalus, Reishi, and Shitake mushrooms are helpful.
 These have been used for thousands of years by acupuncturists to keep people healthy and strong.